4 Tips for Setting Up Your Home Office

 A growing number of companies are allowing their employees to work from home several days a week – or even work remotely full-time.
-Key to successfully telecommuting is having a dedicated space for working in your home, separate from distractions.
-By having a professional-quality office space in your own house, you can more easily switch to a business mindset and stay focused better.
+The key to successfully working at home is having a dedicated space, which is separate from distractions.
+By having a professional-quality office space in your own house, you can more easily switch to a business mindset and stay focused.

 However, creating a home office doesn’t have to be cost-prohibitive.
 Here are four tips for putting together an effective workspace:

 Having your TV or refrigerator in plain sight as you work can derail your focus.
 Make sure that your office is completely free of any and all distractions.
-Keep only what you absolutely need on hand: a computer with an internet connection, work files and papers, a phone or hands-free headset, paper and pens, etc.
+Keep only what you absolutely need on hand: a computer with an internet connection, work files and papers, your phone, a hands-free headset, paper and pens, etc.

 It’s best if your office is in its own room with a door that closes, but if that’s not possible, carve out permanent space at a table or desk elsewhere in the house.
-Make sure your family members know your work hours and that you are not too be disturbed unless in case of emergencies to further protect your focus.
+Make sure your family members know your work hours and that you are not to be disturbed unless in case of emergencies, to further protect your focus.

 2. Ensure comfort